ON-DEMAND FOOD DELIVERY PLATFORMS — TYPES, FEATURES, AND MONETIZATION

 The main difference is the focus on logistics.
 Restaurants don’t need to hire in-house couriers because the food platform already has them.
 Thus, if the restaurant didn’t have couriers before, it doesn’t need to hire people, teach drivers, buy cars and make routes.

 The restaurant has a lot of advantages from collaboration with a logistic-focused platform.
 And clients also have benefits.
 If their favorite eatery didn’t have a delivery, “new delivery” apps help to start the delivery process very fast.

-What about the profit?
+What about the Profit in "New Delivery"?

 Unlike the aggregators that have fees only from restaurants that decided to become partners with food delivery service, “new delivery” takes fees also from clients.
 Usually, clients pay very small fees, but the number of users is constantly growing, so the service’s profit is growing too.
 The experts in this field say that the volume of orders in this industry might get higher than $20 bln by 2025.

 There is also one more model called full-stack delivery.
-As you can understand from the name, this service provides the whole process of delivery including making orders, cooking, delivery, support, etc. At the first glance, it looks preferable than order- and logistic-focused models.
+As you can understand from the name, this service provides the whole process of delivery including orders, cooking, delivery, support, etc. At the first glance, it looks preferable than order- and logistic-focused models.

 Here we have the main benefits of the full-stack model:

 - Full control.
 In this case, you don’t depend on third-party companies and can provide smooth and seamless delivery because you know every step of the process.